What Is the Down Payment on a $400k House?

 Seller concessions are credits that a property seller agrees to give to you at closing.
 While a seller could grant concessions in any scenario, you're more likely to find them in a buyers' market or with properties that are more difficult to sell.

-You can use seller concessions to cover your closing costs – including lender discount points – but they cannot be applied towards your down payment or to satisfy any required reserves.
+You can use seller concessions to cover your closing costs, including lender discount points, but they cannot be applied toward your down payment or reserves.

 Lender Credits